PreciselyData/spectrum-aws-partner-solution/README.md

   3) Security Groups within the VPC

   Once you have these created, make note of them as you'll need them during the deployment.
 # Additional Resources
 Follow this link to additional documentation on Spectrum: https://docs.precisely.com/docs/sftw/spectrum/22.1/en/webhelp/DocumentationDirectory/index.html
+# Use of Scripts
+The scripts shared at this location are for use by licensed users of Precisely's Spectrum software.
+Use is governed by the Precisely Products and Services EULA found here:  https://www.precisely.com/EULA